bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 By isolating and centralizing code generation from its environment, you eliminate an entire class of problems caused by subtle differences across specific versions of `protoc` and custom Protobuf plugins.

-As a best practice, when referencing remote plugins we recommend including the version of the plugin to ensure reproducible code generation.

 ## Supported plugins

 ### `protoc`-based plugins